How the Commodities Market Turned in 2016

 It appears that raw material prices reached a significant bottom based on price action that followed those lows.
 Markets rarely move in a straight line, and while commodities are perhaps the most volatile of all assets, they are no exceptions.
 However, the raw material asset class has posted impressive gains in 2016, rising by over 10% in the first three-quarters of the year.

-While the U.S. Federal Reserve is likely to increase the Fed Funds rate at the December meeting or the beginning of 2017, that rate will only rise to 50-75 basis points which is still a historically low level.
+While the U.S. Federal Reserve is likely to increase the Fed Funds rate at the December meeting or the beginning of 2017, that rate will only rise to 50-75 basis points which are still a historically low level.
 Meanwhile, interest rates in Europe and Japan remain in negative territory.
-Low interest rates continue to provide support for commodities as the market heads into 2017.
+Low-interest rates continue to provide support for commodities as the market heads into 2017.
 Additionally, the bear market from 2012-early 2016 caused many high-cost producers to exit the market, and that means production is in the hands of stronger and well-capitalized entities.
 At the same time, there is evidence that massive inventories of raw materials have been declining at a time when output has slowed, and demand is picking up.
 Moreover, demographic trends continue to support the rationale that more people in the world will require more commodities in the years ahead.
-Classic economic theory and common sense dictates, as demand rises, inventories fall, and prices rise.
+Classic economic theory and common sense dictate as demand rises, inventories fall, and prices rise.

 Each commodity has individual supply and demand characteristics.
-There are so many factors that come into play when it comes to the path of least resistance for raw material prices including weather, global economic and political trends, and other endogenous and exogenous pressures.
+There are so many factors that come into play when it comes to the path of least resistance for raw material prices including weather, global economic and political trends and other endogenous and exogenous pressures.
 However, as an asset class commodities appear to have made a significant bottom in late 2015 and early 2016 and now the path of least resistance will be higher in the months and years to come.

 Raw material prices are some of the most volatile assets that trade.
 Routinely, commodity volatility exceeds variance in stock, bond, currency and other asset classes, therefore; the road higher will be anything but a smooth ride.
 2016 is likely to be remembered as a year where the commodities market, as an asset class, turned higher and that should bring more investors and traders back to markets they abandoned in recent years.

-Everyone loves a bull market because psychologically, it is far easier to go long than to take a short position.
+Everyone loves a bull market because psychologically, it is far easier to go longer than to take a short position.
 Increasing participation by speculators and investors will serve to increase liquidity and at times, volatility in the world of commodities.
 One of the golden rules for investing in commodities is that buying on price dips during bull market cycles tends to yield optimal results.
 In a volatile asset class, it is always better to approach markets with caution.
 Buying when prices are correcting lower on a short-term basis increases the chances of profiting as the primary trend will eventually take the assets higher.
-When it comes to ETF and ETN products, the unleveraged vehicles are appropriate for medium term trading.
-However, one most approach the leveraged vehicles appropriately.
+When it comes to ETF and ETN products, the unleveraged vehicles are appropriate for medium-term trading.
+However, one must approach the leveraged vehicles appropriately.
 While it is tempting to buy leveraged ETFs or ETNs and hold them, these products are most effective when employed on a very short-term basis.
 Trading or investing in leveraged products are appropriate for intra-day positions and should not remain in portfolios for longer than a handful of days.
 One of the most important virtues of a successful commodities trader or investor is the ability to exercise discipline and to stick to a trading plan.
 When considering an investment position, establish a plan including how much risk you are willing to take and make sure the reward you seek is equal or higher than that risk.
 Once you take a position, stick to your plan.
 Always remember, do not worry about missing an opportunity, taking a profit too soon, or taking a loss.
 In the volatile world of commodities investing, there is always another chance right around the corner.